 If resolving a harassment matter internally is not an option or has not stopped the problem, you can file a claim with the Equal Employment Opportunity Commission, the Tennessee Human Rights Commission, or a lawsuit in federal court.
 The EEOC requires you file any claim within 180 of the purported incident.

 In some cases, if an employee files a lawsuit before filing with the EEOC, their lawsuit may be dismissed.
 You could also contact a Knoxville workplace harassment lawyer to serve as an ally in your claim.

 A Compassionate Knoxville Workplace Harassment Attorney Could Advocate for You

 We are devoted to helping victims of harassment in Knoxville seek justice.
 Our lawyers recognize that enduring workplace harassment can have terrible emotional and physical consequences and do their utmost to help you stand up for your rights to be free from harassment in the workplace.

-Working with an experienced Knoxville employment lawyer at Employment and Consumer Law Group could help you find a legal solution to the harassment you have endured.
+Working with an experienced Knoxville employment lawyer at Employment and Commerce Law Group could help you find a legal solution to the harassment you have endured.
 To learn more about how our attorneys could help you with your workplace harassment claim, please call our office in Knoxville.